0xdavidordonez/Project_3/Test_Token/readme.md

 ____________________

 The reason why this token exist is because we're trying to identify a way where we can generate a solidity contract via python and then deploy it automatically as soon as it is minted on the dapp.
 Users can then go to opensea to view the NFTs.

+**Important Terminal Commands:**
+1) brownie --help
+2) brownie network list
+   - identify RPCs available to connect.
+More can be added.
+3) brownie run scripts/deploy_Test_Token.py
+   - this is necessary to run the python script necessary to compile and deploy the contract

+..their are more, but those are the ones I mostly used.